fastice/m2022figures/README.md

 [![Binder](https://gesis.mybinder.org/badge_logo.svg)](https://gesis.mybinder.org/v2/gh/fastice/m2022figures/HEAD?urlpath=lab) (more memory)

 Note Figures 1 & 2 must download several hundred files, which takes tens of minutes.
 Binder will time out if not in the foreground.
 The other notebooks run in a few minutes or less.
+Figures 1&2 also need one of the binder instances with more memory (>2GB).